Inoviopay/Tokenization/README.md

 # Inovio Tokenization API - Integration Guide

-A Node.js reference implementation for integrating with the Inovio ArgusPay tokenization API using HMAC-SHA256 signatures.
+A Node.js reference implementation for integrating with the Inovio tokenization API using HMAC-SHA256 signatures.

 ## Overview